UniStuttgart-VISUS/megamol/README.md

 # MegaMol module for Advanced Ambient Occlusion
-This module allows the rendering of particle data with an advanced ambient occlusion algorithm, based on approximate voxel cone tracing [Original Paper by Crassin](http://maverick.inria.fr/Publications/2011/CNSGE11b/).
+This module allows the rendering of particle data with an advanced ambient occlusion algorithm, based on approximate voxel cone tracing ([Original Paper by Crassin](http://maverick.inria.fr/Publications/2011/CNSGE11b/)).
 In case you do not know what MegaMol is, please visit [The MegaMol Website](http://megamol.org).

 ![random sphere data set with purely ambient occlusion shading](https://github.com/jstaib-tud/megamol-mdao2/raw/master/demo.png)